Axway/amplify-central/content/en/docs/amplify_relnotes/_index.md

 hide_readingtime: true
 ---

-This page displays the link to the Support Policy for Amplify Agents/SDK, and brief summaries of feature updates and bug fixes for Amplify Marketplace, including:
+This page displays brief summaries of feature updates and bug fixes for each release of Amplify Marketplace, including:

-* Provider experience: Agents, Service Registry, Asset Catalog, Product Foundry, Business Insights
+* Provider experience: Agents, Service Registry, Asset Catalog, Product Foundry, Business insights
-* Consumer experience: Marketplace, Consumer Insights
+* Consumer experience: Marketplace, Consumer insights

 For more details, click on the release note title to go to the corresponding release note.